-Lincoln Composites, manufacturer of the TITANTM and TUFFSHELL® tanks, is the leading provider of natural gas and hydrogen storage and transport solutions to the alternative fuel vehicle industry.
+Hexagon Lincoln, manufacturer of the TITANTM and TUFFSHELL® tanks, is the leading provider of natural gas and hydrogen storage and transport solutions to the alternative fuel vehicle industry.

-Lincoln Composites' efforts in the 1st year of this Phase II Program:
+Hexagon Lincoln's efforts on this Phase II Program:

-- Initial Design Review; - Fabricate CNT reinforced CFRP rings and test properties (shear, impact, burst); - Fabricate 3 baseline tanks, 3 tanks with CNT reinforcement, 3 tanks with CNT reinforcement at reduced weight and evaluate performance.
+- Initial Design Review; - Fabricate CNT reinforced CFRP rings and test properties (shear, impact, burst); - Fabricate baseline tanks, tanks with CNT reinforcement, tanks with CNT reinforcement at reduced weight and evaluate performance.